We would recommend students and parents checking out these two sites where you can find some valuable resources to help keep you safe on the internet.

 Parent Guides for Individual Apps and Games

 And Finally....
-One for the Students
+A Couple for the Students

-All of the above parent and student resources were taken from the National Online Safety website.
+The majority of the above parent and student resources were taken from the National Online Safety website.